sigmahacks/sigmahacks.github.io/README.md

-# Spectra 2019

- - 5/8/19 Pushed new website to production.
+# The official website of SigmaHacks I